Search History House

 St Nicholas' Church shortly after consecration.

 Built in 1895, the church is listed as being of 'special historical interest'.
 Its architecture is recognised to be a fine example of the Arts and Crafts Movement.
-There has been a St Nicholas' Church in the parish for over 600 years and there is some evidence that there was one before the time of the Domesday Book.
+There has been a St Nicholas' Church in the parish for over 600 years and there is some suggestion that there was one before the time of the Domesday Book.
 The present church containings many items from the earlier churches.

 The old churches